ARAW (ARAW) Self Reported Market Capitalization Tops $1.89 Billion

-ARAW (ARAW) traded 0.7% higher against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on September 24th.
-Over the last seven days, ARAW has traded 0.7% lower against the dollar.
-ARAW has a total market cap of $1.89 billion and approximately $141.75 worth of ARAW was traded on exchanges in the last 24 hours.
-One ARAW coin can now be purchased for about $0.95 or 0.00001484 BTC on major cryptocurrency exchanges.
+ARAW (ARAW) traded 0.8% higher against the US dollar during the 1-day period ending at 20:00 PM Eastern on September 24th.
+ARAW has a total market cap of $1.89 billion and approximately $141.75 worth of ARAW was traded on exchanges in the last day.
+In the last week, ARAW has traded down 0.7% against the US dollar.
+One ARAW coin can currently be purchased for $0.95 or 0.00001479 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.